dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 - **Security and compliance**

 The **DataJoint Platform** is **flexible** and can be deployed **on-premise, in the cloud, or in a hybrid infrastructure**, ensuring **scalability, reliability, and security** for large-scale scientific workflows.
-While the platform’s design is proprietary, researchers maintain **full ownership and control** over their data and pipeline code, ensuring compliance with **data residency and licensing requirements**, whether running their own infrastructure or leveraging the DataJoint Platform.
+While the platform's design is proprietary, researchers maintain **full ownership and control** over their data and pipeline code, ensuring compliance with **data residency and licensing requirements**, whether running their own infrastructure or leveraging the DataJoint Platform.

 ---